top of page

 • Another study described the pain as “constant, deep, throbbing and often incapacitating.”
 (Swanson et al. Oral Surg Oral Med Oral Pathol.
 1961.)

-The severity of pain is absolutely not something to underestimate.
+The severity of pain caused by a dry socket is absolutely not something to underestimate.

 If you are another health professional reading this article, do not underestimate the severity of the pain patients can experience from a dry socket.

-We often encounter patients who have presented to their GP or even the Emergency Department due to dry socket pain.
-It is not uncommon for the attending GP or ED doctor to underestimate the severity of the pain, or have felt that the patient is exaggerating the pain severity, and ultimately only offer patients mild pain medication (which is not enough for a severe dry socket).
+We often encounter patients who have presented to their GP or an Emergency Department with dry socket pain.
+It is not uncommon for the attending GP or ED doctor to underestimate the severity of the pain, or to feel that the patient is exaggerating the pain severity, causing them to only offer patients mild pain medication (which is not enough for a severe dry socket).

 Keep in mind that not all dry sockets cause severe pain.
 A mild dry socket may only cause moderate pain.
 However, a bad dry socket can be extremely painful.